How should a B2B lead generation team be organised? What tactics are best? Who is responsible for delivery and what can be outsourced?

 Marketing needs to understand there is little point sales wasting time chasing down poor quality sales leads.
 The right type of lead, addressed at the right time, at the right point in the sales process has the best chance of a conversion.

 Marketing may blame sales for ignoring the larger picture in the pursuit of short term opportunities.
 Sales can claim marketing is remote from the customer and market and fails to support their everyday needs.

 Choosing Lead Generation Tactics

 Of course, content is only part of the mix.
 It must be delivered to the customer at the most appropriate point in time.
 A wide range of marketing techniques are available.
 The challenge is to select those that are most effective.
-A marketing team can then be built with the required skill set.

 In House Team vs Outsourced

 If the in house marketing department is inexperienced external support from an outsourced marketing department can help.
 Often, external support or guidance may help in building the all important inbound marketing strategy and plan.

 Ultimately nobody can know the customer, competitors and the market better than an in house team.
 That said an outsourced team can provide support until the in house team is up to speed.